sharara99/CK-X-Enviroment/README.md

 ## Community & Support

-- Join our [Telegram Community](https://t.me/ckxdev) for discussions and support
+- Join our [Discord Community](https://discord.gg/24HtTEjA) for discussions and support
 - Feature requests and pull requests are welcome

 ## Adding New Labs